jningtho/jningtho.github.io/_posts/2017-08-24-Getting-started-with-docker.md

 The primary goal of this series of articles is to walk you step-by-step in installing Docker CE 'engine' on a Linux/macOS, run a container and manage it's life Cycle.
 I will also walk you through some of the basic administrative tasks and get you setup to embark upon one of the stepping stones to the DevOps journey.

 For *macOS* Installation, please refer to the Docker's official step-by-step [Documentation](https://docs.docker.com/docker-for-mac/install/) along with the minimum system requirements for optimum and seamless performance.
-Once you have the installation successfully completed, you should be able to open your terminal land run few commands to validate.
+Once you have the installation successfully completed, you should be able to open your terminal and run few commands to validate.

 ```shell
 $ docker --version